The service quality concept

 For example, to a passive client where you have just uploaded a batch of finished requirements you could write: “If you’re curious about progress, you can review it here: XYZ.
 However please keep in mind that the work is in progress and that there will be issues.
 Once we’re done with this phase and have tested it well – probably around DAY, DATE – we will ask you to check.
 We will update the work plan daily.”

 If a senior feels the need to steer you in the right direction, such as if you’ve made a major incorrect assumption, the senior will give you input even if you haven’t explicitly asked for it.

-Highlight changes or use a tool with revision history such as Google docs.
 A specific example of how I apply this is when sending a revision of an agreement to clients.
-We have a standard two page template but a client may ask for minor changes in it.
+We have a standard two-page template but a client may ask for minor changes in it.
 If I would send the revised agreement as an attachment then the client would have to 1) download the attachment and open it 2) most importantly read through it again and try to find the revisions.
 Instead just highlight the changes and paste it inline making it very easy for the client to browse through the changes in a couple of seconds.
 It should be easy to do business with you!